 This topic and issues paper covers heavy vehicle access to a suitable route.
 It uses the risk-based approach outlined in the first issues paper.

-There will be future opportunities to tell us about the specifics of safe people and practises, safe vehicles, accreditation, compliance and technology and other matters.
+There will be future opportunities to tell us about the specifics of safe people and practices, safe vehicles, accreditation, compliance and technology and other matters.

 Easy access to suitable routes